-One of my favourite Vietnamese dishes is bo tai chanh, a salad of beef cured in lemon juice – and the same method works just as well with tuna.
-Whatever protein you use, it’s a very quick dish to prepare once you have all the ingredients on hand, and it’s great as a starter, main course, or part of a shared feast.
-As the acid of the lemon ‘cooks’ the fish, slicing it thinly is important, so sharpen your knife before you start.
-It’s also important to use sashimi-grade fish as it is still technically being eaten raw.
-If raw fish isn’t your thing, stir-fry it for a few seconds to just sear it, then add it to the marinade.
-This simple salad relies on a few key flavours, including spicy white pepper.
-So be sure the pepper is freshly ground and be generous – either measure the ½ teaspoon or give it a good 8–10 grinds of the pepper mill.
-Try this lemon-cured tuna with a glass of aged Hunter semillion.
+Bò tái chanh is a classic Vietnamese dish made by briefly curing raw beef in a lemon marinade.
+Lemon-cured tuna makes a great pescatarian alternative to this easy dish.
+Whatever protein you use, it’s very quick to prepare once you have all the ingredients on hand, and it’s great as a starter, main course, or part of a shared feast.
+As the acid of the lemon ‘cooks’ the fish, slicing it thinly is important – so sharpen your knife before you start.
+It’s important to buy sashimi-grade fish for making lemon-cured tuna.
+Ask your fishmonger for saku-cut, which means a trimmed block that should already have all sinew removed and is a neat, even size for slicing.
+If raw fish isn’t your thing, pan-fry it first – just for a few seconds each side to sear it – then add it to the marinade straight away as it will absorb the flavours best while it’s still warm.
+Lemon-cured tuna is a simple dish that relies on a few key flavours, including spicy white pepper, so ensure it’s freshly ground and be generous – either measure the ½ teaspoon or give it a good 8-10 grinds of the pepper mill.
+While it’s always best to make your own deep-fried garlic and shallots, you can short-cut with good pre-made ones (it’s OK if you don’t have both too) and just use a teaspoon of vegetable oil instead of the garlic oil.
 The best is Tyrrell’s Vat 1 which is a great match for the complex flavours of fish sauce and Asian herbs in this salad.

 Serves 2 as part of a shared meal